At Epiphany we love a party, and there are many festive occasions in the life of the parish.

-Every year on January 6, Epiphany celebrates its patronal feast day with a festive Eucharist, followed by a champagne reception in the Great Hall.
+Every year on January 6, Epiphany celebrates our patronal feast marked by a festive Eucharist and followed by a fancy reception.

 THE FEAST OF PENTECOST AND A HOLY SPIRIT BIRTHDAY PARTY

 Wear red!
 And join us in the celebration of the coming of the Holy Spirit, the birth of the Church, and baptisms on this special day.
-After the 10:30 am service, we’ll continue the festivities with a special coffee hour, balloons, and a Holy Spirit birthday cake.
+After the 8:45 am and 11 am services, we’ll continue the festivities with a special coffee hour, balloons, and Holy Spirit cupcakes.

 FALL KICKOFF AND ANNUAL PARISH PICNIC

 Whether you’ve been at Epiphany all summer or have traveled afar, we celebrate the homecoming of our church community the Sunday after Labor Day.
-This day marks the return of the choir as well as the Christian education hour.
-The Sunday School program, which is year-round for ages 0–12, returns to the Godly Play curriculum for the school year.
+This day marks the return of the Epiphany Choir as well as the Christian formation hour for all ages.
 Don’t miss the potluck picnic, bouncy house, henna tattoos, and everything else on this fun Sunday!

-THE FEAST OF ST. FRANCIS AND PET BLESSING
+THE FEAST OF ST. FRANCIS AND THE BLESSING OF THE ANIMALS

-Bring all your creatures, great and small, to the 10:30 am service at Epiphany for our annual pet blessing in honor of St. Francis of Assisi, patron saint of animals.
+Bring all your creatures, great and small, to the 8:45 am or 11 am service at Epiphany for our annual pet blessing in honor of St. Francis of Assisi, patron saint of animals.
 This feast day is observed on the first Sunday of October.
 Box and leash all pets appropriately, but be prepared for a little chaos underfoot, along with a chorus of barks, mews, croaks, hisses, and tweets.